-For the past few years I've been biking a lot, e.g., between 2011 and 2013 I did about 17.000 km through 14 different countries from Morocco to Poland.
-After a long break I'm back on the road, biked through Slovakia in May of 2015, and my next destinations are Hungary, the Balkans, ending up in Turkey at the end of 2015.
+For the past few years I've been biking a lot, e.g., about 20.000 km between 2011 and 2014 through 17 different countries from Morocco to Serbia.
+My next destinations are Bosnia and the Balkans, hoping to reach Turkey in October of 2015.

-I guess we could say that I'm "homeless" OR that I have many "homes" in many places, e.g., my tent in fields and and forests along the way, the homes of Couchsurfing or Bewelcome members.
+I guess we can say that I'm "homeless" -OR- that I have many "homes" in many places: my tent in fields and and forests along the way, the homes of Couchsurfing or Bewelcome members.
 I also belong to Warmshowers, which is like CS but only for cyclists.
-Occasionally I "settle down" and rent a room in some places for a few months at a time.
-Anywhere I feel comfortable and can stay for a while is my "home."
+Occasionally I will "settle down" and rent a room in some places for a few months at a time.
+Anywhere I feel comfortable and can remain for a while is my "home."

 *************** MORE ABOUT ME ***********

 I was born in Puerto Rico but only lived there until I was 8-9 years old, thereafter in the USA and Spain.
 I also lived for many years in France, Germany, and Japan.
 I don't identify too much with any one place.
-We are all citizens of the world, only some people don't realize it, but they are, and should claim and enjoy their rights and privileges
+We are all citizens of the world, only some people don't realize it, but they are!
+And they should claim and enjoy their rights and privileges.

 Until recently I had been pretty much politically inactive, not going to demonstrations, not contributing to political associations.
 I had always been politically minded, but I tried to live out my convictions in my own way, through the limited sphere of my personal lifestyle.
 I am interested in alternatives to the capitalistic casino-like economy that exploits so many people, and finding a different way of working and earning "credit" from society (a different monetary system) and work relations.